Skip navigation

 • Your business details including the registered address, the Companies House registration as well as contact details for your company

-How does having a business account help with my end-of-year accounts?
+Does having a business account help with my end of year accounts?

-End-of-year accounts always seem like the biggest job but if you’re having to sift through your personal account to pick out what was a business transaction and what wasn't, it’s going to take even longer.
+End of year accounts always seem like the biggest job but if you’re having to sift through your personal account to pick out what was a business transaction and what was personal, it’s going to take even longer.

 Having a separate business account for all your spending makes it much easier to keep track of your tax and VAT for your end-of-year.